 Legal practices are subject to various regulations, such as those related to data privacy and security.
 Using a certified timestamping solution can help lawyers comply with these regulations by providing a secure and transparent way of storing and sharing sensitive information.

 Timestamping also provides a way to ensure that audit trails are accurate and complete, making it easier to comply with regulatory requirements.

 For example, suppose a company is audited by a regulatory agency that requires it to provide evidence of its compliance with GDPR, following complaints from customers.
 The company will need to prove that it has indeed received consent from these customers before sending out communication.
 If these consents have been timestamped at the time of collection, the company will be able to defend itself by demonstrating compliance.

-At Vaultinum, we offer an eIDAS timestamping solution that can help Lawyers dealing with Intellectual Property and Compliance litigation provide the evidence they need.
+At Vaultinum, we offer an eIDAS timestamping solution that can help lawyers deal with Intellectual Property and Compliance litigation, by providing the evidence they need.

 The opinions, presentations, figures and estimates set forth on the website including in the blog are for informational purposes only and should not be construed as legal advice.
 For legal advice you should contact a legal professional in your jurisdiction.

 The use of any content on this website, including in this blog, for any commercial purposes, including resale, is prohibited, unless permission is first obtained from Vaultinum.
 Request for permission should state the purpose and the extent of the reproduction.
 For non-commercial purposes, all material in this publication may be freely quoted or reprinted, but acknowledgement is required, together with a link to this website.